node-red/node-red.github.io/docs/getting-started/gcp.md

      - Source IP ranges: 0.0.0.0/0
      - Protocols and ports: Specified protocols and ports
        - tcp: 1880

    Click `Create` on the Settings page.

+1. Click `Compute Engine` >> `VM instances` >> `Create`

+   Give your machine info
+     - Name: node-red-instance
+     - Region: us-central1
+     - Zone: us-central1-a
+     - Machine configuration
+       - Machine family
+         - General-purpose
+       - Series
+         - N1
+       - Machine type
+         - f1-micro
+     - Boot disk
+       - Ubuntu 18.04 LTS

+   Click `Create` on the Settings page, then the instance will start to be created.

 After a couple of minutes your instance will be running.
-In the console you can find your instance's IP address
+In the console you can find your instance's IP address as `External IP`.

 #### Setup Node-RED